 When to Hire a Professional

 When you need a contractor to work on an area that contains asbestos, the removal must be licensed.
-For any removal of non-friable asbestos exceeding 10 square meters or any amount of friable asbestos, a licensed removalist is mandatory.
+For any removal of non-friable (B-Class) asbestos exceeding 10 square meters or any amount of friable (A-Class) asbestos, a licensed removalist is mandatory.
 A licensed assessor must also provide clearance certification after the job is complete, and WorkSafe must be notified before the work begins.

 Even for small jobs that don’t legally require a professional, it is strongly advised to hire a licensed removalist.
 It is important to prevent the risk of contamination and ensures the job is done safely.